JeeWeetje/iot-workshop/Azure.md

 7. Enter a unique App name eg. `IoTWorkshop-fa`.
 A green sign will be shown if the name is unique
 8. The Resource Group eg. `IoTWorkshop-rg` is already filled in
 9. The hosting plan is set to 'Consumption plan' by default.
-This means that you will only be charged for the number of times a function is executed and the resources needed for that execution. *Note: Every month, the first one million requests and and 400.000 GBs are [free of charge](https://azure.microsoft.com/en-us/pricing/details/functions/)*
+This means that you will only be charged for the number of times a function is executed and the resources needed for that execution. *Note: Every month, the first one million requests and 400.000 GBs are [free of charge](https://azure.microsoft.com/en-us/pricing/details/functions/)*
 10. Select `West Europe` for the location
 11. We also want to give the Storage Account a more meaningful name.
 In this storage account, the function source code etc. will be stored
 12. Open de Storage Account blade and select `Create New`